OliverPhillips1229/VinylVault/README.md

     Leave personal notes and ratings for each record (stretch goal) Sharing -
-    Publicly share your vault and views friends' vaults in read-only mode (stretch goal)
+    Publicly share your vault and views friends' vaults in read-only mode (stretch goal) Spotify API -
+    This integration allows users to search through Spotify's extensive music catalog to easily find and add vinyl records to their collection with accurate album information and artwork.

 ERD -
     ![Lucid ERD](<images/Screenshot 2025-07-28 at 12-23-38 VinylVault CRUD App Lucidchart.png>)